Skip to content

 </Loggers>

-• Per Java class or package: add lines in the <Loggers> section like:
+• Per Java class or package: Add a <Logger> entry:

 <Loggers>